-11 This agreement, signed March 29, 1922, in Moscow by Representatives to the CI Katterfeld (CPA) and Ballam (Central Caucus) detailed the process for reunification, including a halt to issuance of printed propaganda by the Central Caucus faction, members to rejoin the regular party without discrimination within 60 days, all of the Central Caucus faction's property and records to be turned over to the CPA majority group.
-The agreement was bitterly rejected by the Central Caucus's "Communist Party" organization, which sought to appeal the decision to the next Congress of the Communist International.
-When finally informed that they would not have standing in said Congress and presented with an additional deadline, many Central Caucus dissidents - but by no means all - returned to the ranks of the CPA, with the process of reunification being crowned at the Bridgman convention in August.

-swer he refused was a flat refusal.
+†- Reference here is to the "Central Caucus" faction headed by Charles Dirba, John Ballam, and George Ashkenousi.
+The Central Caucus faction may be conceived of as a group of Language Federations of the old CPA, who bolted the unified Party in November and December 1921 in response to former members of the UCP winning a working majority on the Central Executive Committee and embarking on a policy to restructure the Federations and establish a Legal Political Party (the WPA), in which all Party members were to participate.
+Fear of this prospect and loathing of the UCP's "centrist" ideology was melded with a healthy dollop of careerism in bringing about this bitter split, a division which was not completely liquidated until the Bridgman Convention of August 1922. ‡- This agreement, signed March 29, 1922, in Moscow by Representatives to the CI Katterfeld (CPA) and Ballam (Central Caucus) detailed the process for reunification, including a halt to issuance of printed propaganda by the Central Caucus faction, members to rejoin the regular party without discrimination within 60 days, all of the Central Caucus "Communist Party" organization, which sought to appeal the decision to the next Congress of the Communist International.
+When finally informed that they would not have standing in said Congress and presented with an additional deadline many, but by no means all, of the Central Caucus returned to the ranks of the CPA, the process of reunification being completed at Bridgman in August. was a flat refusal.
 The attitude that the leading body of the opposition took was that neither Moore [Ballam] nor Carr [Katterfeld], nor the CEC of the CP of A, have the right to put into effect the decision of the CI, and that only the representative of the Communist International, upon his arrival, would have the authority to carry out this decision.
 Thus have the leaders of the opposition found another excuse for avoiding compliance with the decisions of the CI and protracting the final liquidation of their organization.
 However the CEC is confident that the major part of the members of the opposition, who, in spite of the leaders, are still loyal to the CI, will return to the Party within a very short time.